Aayudesh-k/Mindmate/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for mental health awareness.
-- Powered by [Pollinations.AI](https://pollinations.ai) for free AI generation.
+- Powered by OpenAI for intelligent responses.

 **Questions?** Open an issue or chat in the repo. 💚